Michael Jackson: Posthumous child sexual abuse allegations

-In 2020, a state law passed in California which granted plaintiffs in child sex abuse cases an additional period to file lawsuits.
-In October 2020 and again in April 2021, the Los Angeles County Superior Court ruled that MJJ Productions Inc. and MJJ Ventures Inc. employees were not legally obligated to protect the two men from Jackson.
+In 2020, California law was modified to allow plaintiffs in child sex abuse cases additional time to file lawsuits.
+In October 2020 and again in April 2021, the Los Angeles County Superior Court ruled in Safechuck v.
+MJJ Productions that MJJ Productions Inc. and MJJ Ventures Inc. employees were not legally obligated to protect the two men from Jackson.
 In August 2023, California's Second District Court of Appeal overturned the ruling, and the case was approved to move forward to trial court.
+The trial is set to begin in November 2026.